nongvantinh/design_patterns/README.md

 # design_paterns
+*A Pattern* is a solution to a problem in a context.

 This project implements various design patterns in an individual program.
 So, to compile it, you need:

 - g++ version: 12.2.0